Legal-One/coding-challenge-frontend/README.md

+# Application Details

+## Architecture
+### Backend
+The way the application is setup, I am using express for the backend, all the required data is first formatted and aggregated in api endpoints which are similar to the routes that we need.
+It is then sent to the frontend as JSON

+### Frontend
+In the frontend I am using *REACT* for the UI framework.
+I am using *Material UI* as the UI component library.
+I am using *Rechart* as the charting library for producing graphs.
+This is a very simplistic implementation that fulfills what was required in the coding challenge.
 # Frontend / Javascipt - coding challenge.

 Welcome to Legal One coding challenge, through this challenge we get to know you better from the coding side of you. let's start.